 We sell our products and services primarily through our websites.
 We currently own or control a number of Internet domain names used in connection with our various websites, including VistaPrint.com and similar names with alternate URL names, such as .net, .de and .co.uk.
 Domain names generally are regulated by Internet regulatory bodies.
 If we lose the ability to use a domain name in a particular country, we would be forced to either incur significant additional expenses to market our products within that country, including the development of a new brand and the creation of new promotional materials and packaging, or elect not to sell products in that country.
 Either result could substantially harm our business and results of operations.
 Furthermore, the relationship between regulations governing domain names and laws protecting trademarks and similar proprietary rights is unclear and subject to change.
 We might not be able to prevent third parties from acquiring domain names that infringe or otherwise decrease the value of our trademarks and other proprietary rights.
-Regulatory bodies could establish additional top-level domains, appoint additional domain name registrars or modify the requirements for holding domain names.
-As a result, we may not be able to acquire or maintain the domain names that utilize the name VistaPrint in all of the countries in which we currently or intend to conduct business.
+Regulatory bodies could establish additional top-level domains, appoint additional domain names that utilize the name VistaPrint in all of the countries in which we currently or intend to conduct business.